bvibber/yuv-buffer/README.md

 A common format object can be passed in to multiple frames, so be sure not to change them unexpectedly in a consumer!

-All fields are required; as a shorthand for simpler frame layouts you can initialize an object by calling `YUVBuffer.format()` with a partial object.
-At its simplest you must specify `width` and `height`; you can include just the fields that will be non-default, and the rest will be derived:
+All fields are required in the format object; as a shorthand for simpler frame layouts you can let `YUVBuffer.format()` derive missing fields at creation time.
+You must specify `width` and `height`, and usually will need to specify `chromaWidth` and `chromaHeight` unless using 4:4:4 subsampling consistently.

 ```
 // HDTV 1080p